Certificate Program

 Maintaining Advanced Standing

-After receiving the Advanced Standing designation in the Diversity and Inclusion Certificate Program, individuals must attend no fewer than 6 diversity, equity and/or inclusion-based events (i.e. workshops, trainings, discussions, panels, etc.) every following academic year during their time at Augsburg University in order to maintain their good standing with the Certificate Program.
+After receiving the Advanced Standing designation in the Diversity and Inclusion Certificate Program, individuals must attend no fewer than 6 diversity, equity and/or inclusion-based events (i.e. workshops, trainings, discussions, panels, etc.) every following academic year during their time at Augsburg University in order to maintain their advanced good standing with the Certificate Program.
 After completing an event, individuals should email the event name, date, time, and location to inclusion@augsburg.edu so that the event can be recorded.

 Workshop Descriptions